fangzefunny/StdVisualModel/README.md

 # StdVisualModel at zeming branch
 This is new repositories to carry all the codes we need

+## Testing

+edit the  s2_parrallel_fit file and run to see if we can replicate the fit.

 ## Main code

 ### step0: create a new folder, and git clone the code inside the created folder.